L-VE/webtech2_labos/README.md

 It started out as a simple app to build, but I got kind of caught up in it and it started to become more than a school assignment.
 I had a lot of fun building this app alongside [Tom](https://github.com/tommooredotbe/webtech2-bestrepositoryeu).

 ### More about TerrAppke :
-We've uses a lot of the subject mentioned above.
+We've used a lot of the subject mentioned above.
 And like I said before, I had a lot of fun with this app.
 My teammate and I formed a nice team and I'm proud of our little app.
 We worked hard so that maybe our app would be chosen for the school campaign.

 ## <a name="lab6">6.
 NodeJs</a>